liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/05-configuring-your-admin-apps-actions-menus.markdown

 The second class that you must write is a class that extends the [`BasePortletConfigurationIcon` class](@platform-ref@/7.0-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/configuration/icon/BasePortletConfigurationIcon.html).
-This class specifies the label of the action, whether it should be invoked with a GET or POST method, and the URL (or onClick JavaScript method) that should be invoked when the action is clicked.
-It can also implement some custom code to determine whether the action should be shown for the current request.
+This class specifies the action's label, whether it's invoked with a GET or POST method, and the URL (or `onClick` JavaScript method) to invoke when the action is clicked.
+It can also implement some custom code to determine whether the action should display for the current request.
 For example the class below creates a `export-all-settings` label and specifies the `GET` method for the action:

     public class ExportAllConfigurationIcon extends BasePortletConfigurationIcon {